 Turtle Tower, built on a small islet in the lake during the 19th century, serves as a tribute to the legend

 Hoan Kiem Lake, often regarded as the heart of Hanoi, is a serene natural landmark and a cultural epicenter that draws both locals and travelers.
 A visit to this iconic lake offers a chance to explore architectural wonders, spiritual sanctuaries, and symbolic relics that encapsulate centuries of history.
-Below are the key attractions and sights you shouldn't miss when exploring Hoan Kiem Lake.
+Below are the key attractions and sights you shouldn't miss when exploring Sword Lake.

 Located on the northern edge of Hoan Kiem Lake near the entrance to Ngoc Son Temple, the Pen Tower (Thap But) is a simple yet meaningful monument.
 Built in the 19th century, the stone tower symbolizes the power of knowledge and the importance of intellectualism in Vietnamese culture.
 The three Chinese characters “Ta Thanh Thien” carved into the tower mean “Writing on the blue sky”, symbolizing scholarly aspirations.
 Tourists sometimes may overlook the symbolism of the Pen Tower, but for locals and scholars, it represents respect for literature and learning values deeply rooted in Vietnamese history.